What Is Fleet Maintenance?

 - Tires: Well-maintained tires are crucial to safe, fuel-efficient rides.
 Technicians must check tire pressure, depth, and need for rotation.

-- Air Filters: Not only are properly flowing air filters good for driver health, they’re also vital for engine health.
+- Air Filters: Not only are properly flowing air filters good for driver health, but they’re also vital for engine health.
 Regularly changed air filters increase fuel efficiency, decrease harmful emissions, and extend engine life spans.

 - Coolant Levels: Low coolant levels lead to engine problems.